 When the process is complete, TEO will play a very important role in the relationship with the more than 13000 people in Spain who use sign language, and with others in the world.

 TEO and sign language will be able to replace Google Home or Alexa as a virtual assistant that communicates directly with gestures.
-Not only that: considering the fact that TEO has the ability to iron (I'm not kidding, it's one of the "learned" skills), fold clothes, serve food and interact with users who use other languages.
+Not only that: considering the fact that TEO has the ability to iron (I'm not joking, it's one of the "learned" skills), fold clothes, serve food and interact with users who use other languages.

 TEO can become a sign language interpreter to be hired in every public building to allow everyone to access the services of a municipality.